 We also recommend taking a Amsterdam Canal Cruise so you're assured of the most sightseeing in just one hour.

 We can imagine the Dutch culture and the Anne Frank House is high on your priority list when visiting Amsterdam.
 Like we mentioned above: the winter is your best shot at visiting all the museums on your itinerary.
 For the Anne Frank House the same recommendation applies.
 It’s the number 1 reason to visit Amsterdam for a lot of people.
 Make sure you come early - at least an hour before opening time - to avoid long lines and waiting for hours.
-For extra discounts and free entrance fees for museums, you want to look into purchasing the Amsterdam Pass.

 If you’re dying to see those beautiful tulips in Amsterdam, your best bet is to visit Amsterdam during spring.
 The Keukenhof (the largest flower park of the world) opens its doors at the end of March and closes again in May.
 Also, in April Amsterdam is dominated by tulips with a true Amsterdam Tulip Festival.
 With 85 locations full of the colorful flowers, you can tour the entire city and check out the sights of different areas along the way.

 It depends a bit on what kind of parties you are looking for to give a clear answer.
 If you want to join the Dutch in the celebration of the holiday King’s Day (celebration our king’s birthday) and are prepared to dress up in orange you should visit The Netherlands in the end of April – at the 27th of April to be precise.
 Don’t trust the guides that say you have to be here at April 30th, since that used to be the date for Queen’s Day and we have a king now, so we celebrate King’s Day at a new date.